 Ensign Jesse L. Brown (left, front) and Ensign R.G.
 Rider play a game of backgammon (or "acey-ducey") in the Fighter Squadron 32 ready room, on board USS Leyte, 12 April 1949.
 Other squadron pilots are relaxing in the background.

-Note: Ensign Jesse L. Brown was designated a Naval Aviator in October 1948, the first African-American to achive this status.
+Note: Midshipman Jesse L. Brown was designated a Naval Aviator in October 1948, the first African-American to achive this status, and received his commission as Ensign in April 1949.
 He was killed in action on 4 December 1950, while on a close air support mission near the Chosin Reservoir.
 Ensign Jesse LeRoy Brown was awarded the Distinguished Flying Cross and the escort ship USS Jesse L. Brown (DE-1089, later FF-1089) was named in his honor.

 NHC